GiottoVerducci/rulebook2024/content.md

 wounded and cannot burn 1 blood to prevent his destruction.*

 **6. Press**

-At the end of a round of combat, if both combatants are still ready, the combatants will either go their separate ways or one of them will give chase.
-Presses can be used to continue combat or to end combat by cancelling a press to continue.
+*At the end of a round of combat, if both combatants are still ready, the combatants will either go their separate ways or one of them will give chase.*

+Presses can be used to continue combat or to end combat, cancelling a press to continue.
 This is similar to the way maneuvers are used to determine range.

-The two combatants can continue playing presses, to keep offsetting the effects of their opponent's last press, for as long as they wish.
-A minion cannot play two presses in a row (which would effectively cancel each other).
+A minion cannot play two presses in a row.
+The two combatants can continue playing presses, to keep offsetting the effects of their opponent's last press, for as long as they wish.\
+\

-If there is an uncancelled press to continue, then another round of combat begins.
+If there is an uncancelled press to continue, another round of combat begins.

 **7. End of Round**